OCA/stock-logistics-reporting/stock_quant_history/README.rst

 -----------------------------

 - Go to: *Inventory / Reporting / History / Stock snapshot*
+- choose the company for the snapshot
 - choose the date you want to re-generate stock quants
 - click on Generate

+A generated snapshot cannot be generated again.
+Create a new snapshot to run the calculation for another company or date.

 Consult stock quant for a given snapshot
 ----------------------------------------